kazrin/hivemall-example/mushroom/README.md

-# Build model with mushroom dataset
+# Build a model classifying poisonous mushroom and non-poisonous one

 ## Dataset
 Mushroom